CODE-at-TACC/summer-2016/robotics/ASSEMBLY.md

 _*Firmware*_

 Throughout this robotics curriculum, we will use the ```codetacc-robotics``` library.
 It includes an example program that will get the robot "up and running".
 Consider it the "Hello World" of robotics -- it allows the students to see that every system and every part of their toolchain works.

+_*Which way is the "right" way to hook up the motors?*_

+Reversing the polarity on the motor connections will reverse the motor direction.
+Who is to say which way is correct?
+Well... one could argue that if you look at the firmware, there is an _intended_ way for the robot to be compatible with the code as its written.
+Reversing the motor polarity would require altering the firmware to function as originally intended.